TristanDesjardins/pong-AI-NEAT/README.md

 # pong-AI-NEAT
 Pong AIs using NEAT (Neuroevolution of augmenting topologies).
-Lil' project done in my free time as a challenge :blush:
+Project done in my free time as a challenge :blush:

 ## General Idea
 Here's how I adapted NEAT for my case: